Ergodic Capacity and Optimal Handover in Satellite Mega-Constellations under Finite Serving Times: Persistent Satellite Channel Capacity

-Thus, the ergodic capacity equals the ratio of the average transmitted data per serving period (bits per serve) to the average duration per serving period (seconds per serve).
-Since $\Delta t$ cancels out, an equivalent discrete-time formulation can be used without loss of generality.
+{Let $W(t)$ denote the cumulative delivered payload up to time $t$.
+As the system undergoes successive handovers, each serving period constitutes one renewal: the channel evolution within a serve depends only on the newly selected satellite, and by construction the rewards and durations are i.i.d.\ across serves.
+Denoting by $\mathsf{C}\Delta t$ the total capacity (payload) accumulated over a serve (defined explicitly in the next subsection) and by $N_{\rm serv}\Delta t$ the corresponding serve duration, the renewal-reward theorem yields the long-term average throughput }

-Finally, let us highlight the assumptions behind the ergodic capacity $C_{\rm ergodic}$ in the scenario of satellite mega-constellation communications: \begin{enumerate} \item No power allocation is performed at the transmitter, resulting in a fixed {transmit SNR} $\gamma$; \item The transmitter and receiver know the path loss $\ell_{0,i}$ using ephemeris data; \item The receiver knows the fading coefficient $h_{0,i}$ through channel estimation; \item Optimal rate adaptation (ORA) is employed to adjust the coding rate to each instantaneous capacity $W_i$; \item $\Delta t$ is a sufficiently long delay\footnote{This is only required when including the practical constraint of delay much less than the serving times, which is assumed by the SatCom interpretation for practical systems.
-In theory, this is impractically achieved by coding across serves.} to reliably transmit data at rates close to each instantaneous capacity $W_i$. \end{enumerate}
+The definition above relies on the following modelling assumptions, aligned with the conventional SatCom operating regime: \begin{enumerate} \item No power allocation is performed at the transmitter, resulting in a fixed {transmit SNR} $\gamma$; \item The transmitter and receiver know the path loss $\ell_{0,i}$ using ephemeris data; \item The receiver knows the fading coefficient $h_{0,i}$ through channel estimation; \item Optimal rate adaptation (ORA) is employed to adjust the coding rate to each instantaneous capacity $W_i$; \item $\Delta t$ is a sufficiently long delay\footnote{This is only required when including the practical constraint of delay much less than the serving times, which is assumed by the SatCom interpretation for practical systems.
+In theory, this is achieved by coding across multiple serves.} to reliably transmit data at rates close to each instantaneous capacity $W_i$. \end{enumerate}

-Next, we will apply this capacity to the persistent satellite channel model from the previous section, where the rewards are determined by the shadowed-Rician fading parameters and the average of their sum is determined by the NBPP.
+In the next section, we instantiate $C_{\text{ergodic}}$ for the persistent satellite channel model introduced earlier: the per-frame rewards are governed by the shadowed-Rician parameters, and the expectation over serving periods is taken with respect to the NBPP-driven handover dynamics.